-PIA blocked ads on desktop and mobile devices in Canada during testings, but remember that you must download the .apk for Android from PIA’s official website because the app store version doesn’t include an ad blocker in Canada.
+PIA blocked ads on desktop and mobile devices in Canada during testings, but remember that you must download the .apk for Android from PIA’s official website because the app store version doesn’t include an ad blocker.
 We found this very odd, but now you know how to get this feature in Canada.

 Some users on Reddit have complained that the PIA ad-blocking feature in Canada causes serious battery drain, so that is also something you should consider.

-PIA VPN offers 35000+ servers in 80 countries including 4 server locations in Canada.
-With such an enormous server network, you can easily get unlimited access in Canada to Netflix, BBC iPlayer, Hulu, BFI Player, Crave TV, ORF, Nine, CBS, and more.
+PIA VPN offers 35000+ servers in 84 countries.
+With such an enormous server network, you can easily get unlimited access to Netflix, BBC iPlayer, Hulu, BFI Player, Crave TV, ORF, Nine, CBS, and more in Canada.

-Although its headquarter is located in the United States, rest assured your online privacy and anonymity is completely secure for Canadian users due to its AES-256-Bit encryption, internet kill switch, and secure DNS feature in Canada.
+Although its headquarter is located in the United States, rest assured your online privacy and anonymity is completely secure due to its AES-256-Bit encryption, internet kill switch, and secure DNS feature in Canada.

 With 10 simultaneous connections support in Canada, the provider can be easily configured on major popular devices such as Windows, iOS, Android, Mac, Linux, router, Roku, Chromebook, Xbox, PS4, and more.

 Even when it offers that much, PIA VPN only costs CA$2.88/mo (US$ 2.11/mo) , and it also comes with a 30-day money-back guarantee.